RemoteDebug/remotedebug-ios-webkit-adapter/README.md

 Before you use this adapter you need to make sure you have the [latest version of iTunes](http://www.apple.com/itunes/download/) installed, as we need a few libraries provided by iTunes to talk to the iOS devices.

+#### Linux

+Follow the instructions to install [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy#installation)  and [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice)

 #### Windows
+All dependencies should be bundled.
 You should be good to go.

 #### OSX/Mac
 Make sure you have Homebrew installed, and run the following command to install [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy) and [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice)